£27,895 - £32,095 Price range

 Ford Mondeo Vignale petrol engine

 Its high running costs means that few people are likely to buy the 2.0-litre petrol Mondeo Vignale.
-It returns fuel economy of 38.2mpg and CO2 emission of at least 171g/km mean that road tax will cost £205.
+It returns fuel economy of 38.2mpg and CO2 emission of at least 171g/km.
 A 0-62mph time of 7.9 seconds is impressive, but no quicker than the top-of-the-range diesel model, while its faster top speed (of 149mph in the saloon model) is only 4mph quicker than the diesel – not something that is going make a a big difference to buyers.

 Ford Mondeo Vignale diesel engine

 Offering near enough the performance of the petrol Vignale, the 207hp bi-turbo diesel makes a very strong case for itself thanks to its affordable running costs.
-It can return fuel economy of up to 56.5mpg (54.3mpg in the estate) and costs £110 to tax every year.
+It can return fuel economy of up to 56.5mpg (54.3mpg in the estate).

 Ford Mondeo Vignale hybrid

 While the basic diesel is set to be the most popular Vignale in the UK, the petrol-electric hybrid is likely to be the least in demand – Ford expects it to account for just two per cent of sales.
-It’s 2.0-litre petrol engine is boosted by an electric motor to produce 185hp and, while it is free to tax, testers say its official fuel economy figure of 67.3mpg is incredibly hard to replicate in the real world.
+It’s 2.0-litre petrol engine is boosted by an electric motor to produce 185hp but its official fuel economy figure of 67.3mpg is incredibly hard to replicate in the real world.

 It might sound harsh to criticise the safety of the Mondeo Vignale, the standard car was awarded fives stars by Euro NCAP after all, but the price of the Vignale puts it into competition with cars such as the BMW 3 Series and the new Audi A4.
 Both of which have automatic emergency braking as standard, something you’ll have to pay £200 extra for in the Ford.